xan105/node-powertoast/README.md

   **Returns**

-  ✔️ Resolves as soon as the notification has been dispatched.<br />
+  ✔️ Resolves as soon as the notification has been dispatched.
 Except when PowerShell needs to be running to subscribe to events in which case the promise will resolve only afterwards.

   ❌ Rejects on error.

-- `clear(): Promise<void>`

-  Remove the notification from the notification center and all event listeners.

 ### `toXmlString(option?: object): string`